Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 What is the difference between pediatric home health and pediatric private duty nursing?

 Pediatric home health typically involves short, intermittent skilled visits — a nurse comes to the home for 45 to 90 minutes to perform a specific clinical task, then leaves.
-Pediatric private duty nursing provides extended, continuous nursing coverage — shifts of four, eight, or twelve hours — where the nurse remains with the child and provides ongoing monitoring, treatment, and emergency response throughout.
-Private duty nursing is appropriate for medically complex or technology-dependent children who require a clinical presence rather than periodic check-ins.
+Pediatric private duty nursing provides extended, continuous shift-based nursing coverage — four, eight, or twelve hours — where the nurse remains with the child and provides ongoing monitoring, treatment, and emergency response throughout the shift.
+Private duty nursing is appropriate for medically complex or technology-dependent children who require a clinical presence, not just periodic check-ins.

 Can a private duty nurse accompany my child to school?

 Yes.
 BrightStar Care of Burleson can assign a dedicated nurse to accompany your child to school or coordinate with school health staff to support safe school attendance for technology-dependent children.
-This is sometimes referred to as school nursing or community nursing.
-We work with families and school districts in Burleson ISD and Joshua ISD to arrange appropriate coverage.
+We work with families and school districts in Burleson ISD and Joshua ISD to arrange appropriate nurse coverage.
+This is sometimes called school nursing or community nursing and is available during school hours as part of a broader private duty nursing plan.

 How quickly can BrightStar Care start pediatric nursing services?